Summer Community Assistant

-Resident Assistants are regarded as role-models and University representatives.
+Community Assistants are regarded as role-models and University representatives.
 Therefore, they should always conduct themselves in an honest, conscientious, and professional manner.
-They are expected to support, enforce, and personally abide by all University and Office of Housing regulations and policies as outlined in du Lac, and to interpret them as necessary.
+They are expected to support, enforce, and personally abide by all University and Office of Residential Life regulations and policies as outlined in du Lac, and to interpret them as necessary.
 Summer Residence Hall Staff members are expected to support and promote the Catholic mission of the University.

-- Previous residence hall staff experience and/or student leadership training preferred.
+- Previous residence hall staff experience and/or student leadership training preferred, but not required.

-- Preference will be given to candidates who are available for the entire summer (May 15 – July 30) work assignment.
+- Preference will be given to candidates who are available for the entire summer (May 13 – August 15).
 This includes the entire Summer Session and interim periods.
-Appointment is for the length of service as outlined in the contract and may be adjusted through mutual consent.
+Appointment is for the length of service as outlined and may be adjusted through mutual consent.

 - Advise students within the hall concerning academic, personal, and social concerns.